Skip to main content Skip to footer

 EKN’s policy

-Since joining the eurozone in 2015, Lithuania has been a Market Benchmark Country and does not have an OECD country class.
-EKN classifies Lithuania in country risk category 0 and the pricing of long-term credit guarantees is made according to a premium matrix, in comparison with the OECD’s market references.
+Since Lithuania joined the euro in 2015, the country has been classified as a Market Benchmark Country and is not assigned a country risk category by the OECD.
+EKN classifies Lithuania in country risk category 0, and for pricing of long-term credit guarantees, comparisons are made with OECD market benchmarks.

-According to the EU’s competition rules, EKN and other export credit agencies may not cover any payment risks (with the exception of letter of credit guarantees) for transactions with a total risk period (credit period + production period) of less than two years.
-Other than this, an ordinary risk assessment is made, which means that transactions are assessed on their own merits without special requirements or terms.
+According to EU competition rules, EKN and other export credit agencies may not cover payment risks (with the exception of letter of credit guarantees) for transactions with a total risk period (credit period + manufacturing period) of less than two years.
+In all other cases, normal risk assessment applies, meaning that transactions are assessed on their own merits without specific conditions or requirements.

 EKN’s commitment and experience

-EKN’s exposure to Lithuania has been minimal, with an average issuance of one guarantee per year between 2018 and 2022.
-In 2022 and 2023, EKN’s guarantee exposure increased sharply, from SEK 2 million in 2021 to SEK 2 billion in 2023.
-The explanation for the increase is a small number of transactions to private buyers, primarily in the transport sector which is expanding its operations within the EU countries.
+EKN’s guarantee issuance to Lithuania has been limited, averaging one transaction per year over the past five years.
+In 2022 and 2023, EKN’s guarantee exposure increased significantly, from a few million SEK in 2021 to over SEK 2 billion in 2023.
+The increase in guarantees is due to a small number of transactions with private buyers, primarily in the transport sector, which is expanding its operations within EU countries.

-EKN only has experience with private buyers.
-Sporadic delays in payment occur, but most of them are paid within one to three months.
-Since 2018, an
+EKN has experience only with private buyers.
+Sporadic delays occur, but most payments are made within one to three months.
+Since 2018, compensation payments have been made in only one case, totalling SEK 200,000, which has since been recovered.

 More for companies that want to export to Lithuania